Okerew/dotfiles/README.md

 Telescope support

 Debugging and testing helper, suspicious variable analyzer

-See outdaded depedencies

 Live Preview

 And many more!

-**Sketchy Bar:**
-Nicely modern configured bar for my liking

-**Borders:**
-A nice shade of gray for the border small borders 6px

 **Spicetify:**
 A nice theme for spicetify